Cabuxito/SnakeProjekt/README.md

 * Press play to start a new game
 * Press Highscore to see top 5 score
 * Press settings if you wants to delete all players saves.
+* When you die you can write your name into the top 5 if you are good enough, else you can try again by press Space!.

 ## Tags